 As wearing face masks has become the 'new normal,' it's not always possible to have a new one available.

-This post discusses how you can safely and effectively sanitize different types of face masks for reuse.
+This post discusses how you can safely and effectively sanitize different types of face masks for reuse or N95 respirator Face Mask.
 Read on!

 How Often Should I Clean My Face Mask?

 If you've been wearing a face mask, it's essential to clean it before reusing it.
 The CDC recommends cleaning your face mask after every use.
 This is because reusing it without cleaning can spread more germs, and touching its surface can prove potentially harmful as well.

 So if you wear a cloth face mask daily, wash it thoroughly once you get home.
 If you aren't able to do so, make sure you've got a spare mask for using the next day.

 Not all masks are the same.
 Here's how to sanitize face masks of different types:

 If you're short on masks, you can reuse surgical masks up to three times (although we don't recommend it).
 Since cleaning these delicate masks isn't possible, experts suggest leaving them in a zip lock for 3 - 4 days before reusing.